Search

 Can You Drive With the Glow Plug Warning Light On?

 If your glow plug light has come on and you’re wondering if you should drive your vehicle, the answer depends on whether the light is blinking or not.
-If the glow plug light is solid, most cars aren’t able to be fully started until the light has turned off and the engine is fully warmed up.
+If the glow plug light is solid, most cars can’t fully start until the light has turned off and the engine is fully warmed up.

 In the case of a glow plug light flashing, if you need to keep driving, take it easy and avoid high speeds as much as possible.
 Many times, an engine will go into “safety mode,” and you might notice a drop in performance.

-The purpose of a blinking glow plug light is to alert you as a driver to a potential problem, so taking it seriously and getting it checked out when you can is important.
+The purpose of a blinking glow plug light is to alert you as a driver to a potential problem, so it’s important to take it seriously and get it checked out when you can.
 This also goes for a glow light that comes on and doesn’t turn off, even once your engine has fully warmed up.

 Diagnose a Diesel Glow Plug Indicator Light With Training From UTI